 Next, check to see if you have serious medical injuries that require emergency care.
 If you sustained an injury during an athletic activity, be sure to stop and sit down to assess your condition.
 Many people go into shock after a tooth injury, and you don’t want to be on a field, on your bike, or in harm’s way if you begin to feel faint or nauseous.

-If it appears that your injuries don’t extend beyond your dental concerns, contact Dr. Barrera immediately to determine your next steps.
+If it appears that your injuries don’t extend beyond your dental concerns, contact Barrera Advanced Dentistry immediately to determine your next steps.

 A knocked-out, or avulsed, tooth is a serious matter.
 In some cases, it’s possible to save the tooth if you take the proper steps immediately following the injury.
 Knowing what to do makes the difference between a saved or permanently lost tooth.